anna-stacey/Nlab/glossing_guidelines.md

 Based on a four-line gloss style (i.e., transcription, segmentation, gloss, translation).

 Unless otherwise specified, examples are from Hannon et al. (2023).
-Speaker abbreviations are:
+Examples are marked with the initals of their speaker, as follows:
  - CMA: *C̓úʔsinek* (Marty Aspinall)
  - BP: Bev Phillips
  - KBG: *Kʷəɬtèzetkʷuʔ* (Bernice Garcia)